GregS30/winery-trip-frontend/README.md

 APP
-  - Header
+  - Header NO STATE

-  - NavBar
+  - NavBar NO STATE

   - WineryContainer

     - FilterContainer
       - WinerySearch